As a mom-to-be, you may wonder how to enjoy your favorite beach destinations when pregnant.

 4. Water fun!

-If you plan to spend some time in the water, ensure it is warm enough.
+If you plan to stay in the water, ensure it is warm enough.

 When your skin gets warmer than usual, you will be more sensitive to sunlight, so go for shaded areas or keep close to a beach umbrella during this time.

-You can still enjoy some fun in the sun if you avoid direct contact with the sand.
+You can still enjoy fun in the sun without direct contact with the sand.

 5. Hiding your bump!